| Date: | 01/21/2026 |

 The process for annual domicile approval is as follows:

-Requests for domicile assignments will be approved on a calendar year basis by A&F and reviewed on a bi-annual basis by the OVM.
-OVM will do at least one audit per year of domicile vehicle usage and may perform more as necessary.
+Requests for domicile assignments will be approved on a calendar year basis by A&F and reviewed on a bi-annual basis by OVM.
+OVM reserves the right to audit domicile vehicle usage.

 Domicile Vehicle Request Forms are due by the last business day in November to the OVM Fleet Administrator in order to have approval beginning on the first day of the following calendar year.